Guide to Graduate Study

 The Part I Exam

-As students near completion of the 14-course requirement (including the breadth requirement), ordinarily sometime early in their third year, they should finalize the composition of their reading lists and the membership of their examination committee.
+Students are required to finalize the membership of their examination committees by the winter quarter of their second year.
+They are required to finalize their reading lists by fall quarter of the third year and to take the exam no later than the spring quarter of their third year.
+In case of extenuating circumstances that delay the formation of a committee for the Part I exam, students are required to submit a petition to the Vice Chair to take their exam no later than a year after finalizing the membership of their examination committee.
 Under the supervision of the committee, the student devises three reading lists, each consisting of approximately 30 primary texts (or equivalent bodies of work, as in the case of poems, short fiction, essays, etc.), and 10 critical texts that have been important to the development of the field, each list representing a coherent field of literary study.
-At least two of these fields must be historical, chosen in most cases from among the widely-recognized historical periods (e.g., Anglo-Saxon, Middle English, Renaissance, earlier 17th century, Restoration and 18th century, Romantic, Victorian, 20th-century British and Irish literature, earlier American, 19th-century American, 20th-century American, etc.) and including a substantial number of canonical works by major authors.
+At least two of these fields must be historical, chosen in most cases from among the currently recognized historical periods and including a substantial number of canonical works by major authors.
 The third exam topic may be an additional historical field (following the same requirements as the other historical lists), a special topic (e.g., African American literature, literary or critical theory, media studies), or one devised by the student.
 Where the third field is a special topic or a newly-devised topic, its list is to consist entirely of works not included on either of the two other lists.

 In order for a student to receive a Pass on the examination, all examiners must agree that the student has passed all three sections of the examination.
 If a student fails one section, the student will receive a Fail and will be required to retake that section.
 If a student fails two sections, the student will be required to take all three sections again.
 The examinations may be retaken only once.
 Before any failed examination is retaken, the Graduate Committee reviews the record as a whole and offers, through the Vice Chair, advice on how students should proceed.
 Faculty will be reminded of their responsibility to conduct a rigorous exam, to be willing to judge that a student has failed, and to be willing, when a second failure has occurred, to instruct the Vice Chair that the student not be permitted to continue in the program.

-Students in the Ph.D. program may receive the MA after they have satisfied the 14-course requirement, completed one foreign language requirement and passed the First Qualifying Examination.
+Students not already holding a Master’s or equivalent degree may receive the UCLA MA in English after they have satisfied the 14-course requirement (including at least nine English 200-series seminars), completed one foreign language requirement, and passed the First Qualifying Examination.

 M.A.
 Thesis Option